silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/JP_Morgan_PaymentNet/connect-a-business-hub-for-jp-morgan-paymentnet.md

 ---
-description: This article describes how to connect a business hub to centrally manage the users of JP Morgan PaymentNet from Cerby.
+description: "This article describes how to connect a business hub to centrally manage the users of JP Morgan PaymentNet from Cerby."
 intercom_id: 13162630
 ---